Hey there, Top Producers. This is Jordan Curnutt, your Realtor-specific CERTIFIED FINANCIAL PLANNER™ professional.

 Solution: Brokerage Account

 Unlike tax-qualified retirement accounts, which carry a penalty if withdrawn from before age 59 ½, a non-qualified brokerage account is available for withdrawals at any time.
-Additionally, depending on the investments held in the account, capital gains tax treatment applies in most scenarios, allowing for preferential tax treatment as gains are realized.
+Additionally, depending on the investments held in the account, capital gains tax treatment applies in most scenarios, allowing for preferential tax treatment as gains are realized

 The key difference between your cash emergency fund and money held in a brokerage account is the amount of risk you take.
 Remember, there is no free lunch.
 The higher the rate of return you can expect from an investment moves in tandem with the amount of risk you take to achieve that return.